vortantech/discovery-app-react/README.md

 ## TODO

-- Display linked data
-- Display linked assets
 - Asset section
+- Styling in general
+- About Contentful in main page